andreaskoch/ga-spam-control/README.md

 Google Analytics [referrer spam](https://en.wikipedia.org/wiki/Referer_spam) is pain.
 **ga-spam-control** is a small command-line utility that helps you to keep your Google Analytics spam filters up-to-date.

+## Features

+**ga-spam-control** fetches the latest list of referrer spam domains from [github.com/ddofborg/analytics-ghost-spam-list](https://github.com/ddofborg/analytics-ghost-spam-list) and creates or updates filters in your Google Analytics accounts that prevent any of these spam domains from reaching your analytics reports.

+The command line utility provides the following actions:

+1. Action: **status**
+Display the spam-control status of all your account
+2. Action: **update**
+Create or update spam control filters for all your accounts
+3. Action: **remove**
+Remove all spam control filters from your accounts

 ## Usage

 ```bash